Updated May 30, 2023

 Ruby alone is a simple yet elegant programming language, and Rails is the framework that connects web pages to a database where all the information is stored.

-It is a simple enough concept, and know how of other programming languages should give a good base for learning this particular language.
-A lot of today’s most popular websites use Ruby on Rails, like Twitter.
+It is a simple enough concept, and the know-how of other programming languages should give a good base for learning this particular language.
+Many of today’s most popular websites use Ruby on Rails, like Twitter.

-There are lots of tutorials and other resources to take you through Ruby on Rails, like the Try Ruby 15-minute tutorial for beginners and online version of Ruby Koans.
+There are many tutorials and other resources to take you through Ruby on Rails, like the Try Ruby 15-minute tutorial for beginners and the online version of Ruby Koans.

 Other options include Rubymonk, which follows the same concept as Ruby Koans while bringing your understanding of the language to the next level.

-It introduces key Ruby on Rails concepts like Test Driven Development and Model-View-Controller applications.
-Add in your CSS and HTML programming knowledge, and you can deploy a fully-functional and elegant Rails applications by the end of this.
+It introduces key Ruby on Rails concepts like Test-Driven Development and Model-View-Controller applications.
+Add in your CSS and HTML programming knowledge, and you can deploy a fully-functional and elegant Rails application by the end of this.

-If you like to learn to programme in a fun way, you can opt for Rails for Zombies.
-This is quite a popular option too, so you should get plenty of support.
+If you like to learn to program in a fun way, you can opt for Rails for Zombies.
+This is quite a popular option, so you should get plenty of support.

-For a more thorough approach to Ruby on Rails, you can opt for a course from educational institutes like the University of California at Berkeley.
+You can opt for a course from educational institutes like the University of California at Berkeley for a more thorough approach to Ruby on Rails.

-The university’s EdX’s Ruby on Rails course introduces you to building a Software as a Service, accessing APIs, Test Driven Development, Ruby on Rails and more.
+The university’s EdX’s Ruby on Rails course introduces you to building Software as a Service, accessing APIs, Test Driven Development, Ruby on Rails, and more.
 However, it assumes that you already know some programming.

 By the end of your Ruby on Rails training, you should be fully proficient in all the key languages needed to become a web development tools professional: HTML, CSS, and Ruby on Rails.
-Now that you know to code, the biggest part of your learning is over!
+Now that you know how to code, most of your learning is over!
 But your skill set would not be complete without learning about version control.

 Version control lets you monitor the current status of your files so that you can track major changes.
 It also lets you set up and access file restore points so that you can always roll back to the most stable snapshot if things go wrong.

-You can store your projects on the Github, which serves as a public repository for codes.
+You can store your projects on Github, a public repository for codes.
 If you prefer to keep your coding private, you can also pay a monthly subscription fee.

 Other general skills

 There are a few other peripheral and optional skills that you can develop to improve yourself as a web development software professional.
-Programmers, for instance, use their keyboard more often than any other computer component.
-As such, learning how to type fast and knowing more keyboard shortcuts can be a huge boon.
+Programmers, for instance, use their keyboards more often than any other computer component.
+Learning to type fast and knowing more keyboard shortcuts can be a huge boon.

-By this point, you have all the tools and knowledge in your arsenal to become a professional web developer.
-Now all you need to do is sharpen your skills by practicing coding and keep up with new technologies and programming languages.
+You have all the tools and knowledge to become a professional web developer by this point.
+Now, you need to sharpen your skills by practicing coding and keeping up with new technologies and programming languages.

 Long-term prospects for web development software professionals

-The web development tools field is a fast-paced one, and you need to be ready to learn new technologies, techniques and languages whenever required.
+The web development tools field is fast-paced, and you need to be ready to learn new technologies, techniques, and languages whenever required.
 The last thing a developer should be is out of date.

 Independent developers can start with small clients and move up to bigger ones as they earn more experience and expand their portfolio of work.
-You could also focus all your efforts on an original application or start-up if you have a brilliantly original idea in your head.
+You could also focus all your efforts on an original application or start-up if you have a brilliantly original idea.

-If you are looking to join a company as a web developer, you can opt for general job posting websites, job boards and other general tools to find suitable openings.
+Use job posting websites and job boards to find web developer openings.
 You can also find job boards entirely for design and development jobs.

-If you lack previous experience as a web developer, it would be a good idea to build your portfolio by making your own website.
-You can also develop one for a charity group or a family for free or a reduced price, or start with smaller freelance work.
+If you lack previous experience as a web developer, building your portfolio by making your own website would be a good idea.
+You can also develop one for a charity group or a family for free or at a reduced price or start with smaller freelance work.
 Add up more of the small freelance jobs and build your portfolio so you can attract bigger clients.

-If you want to know more about being a web development tools professional, you can always turn towards the internet.
-There are several communities dedicated to web developers, and they are great sources of information to keep yourself updated with the industry.
+If you want to know more about being a web development tools professional, you can always turn to the internet.
+Web development communities provide valuable industry updates.

-These communities are also a great way to put forth your doubts and get help when you need it.
-These developers come from all walks of life with various levels of experience, and it can be an enlightening experience to discuss the field with them.
+These communities are also a great way to put forth your doubts and get help when needed.
+Discussing the field with developers from diverse backgrounds and experiences can be enlightening.